liquinlab/elm-smile/docs/steps.md

 //           {shape: 'triangle', color: 'blue'}]
 ```

-The `outer` option is best for defining nested trials.
-In this case, the
+The `outer` option is best for defining nested trials, or where all combinations of trial parameters should be shown.
+With this option, the
-trials will include all combinations of the key values.
-In other words,
-the first key can be thought of the top level condition, and each
+trials will include the outer product of the key values.
+The first key can be thought of as the top level condition, and each
 subsequent key is a subcondition of it.
 Using the same trials variable,
 `outer` will result in the following trials.